-Adam Linson is currently a Research Fellow, based at the University of Stirling, Institute for Advanced Studies.
-His research interests include theoretical neurobiology and ecology, computational psychiatry, and auditory sensorimotor interaction, alongside philosophy of biology and philosophy of modelling.
-He was previously an Anniversary Fellow in Computing and Philosophy at Stirling, and a Fellow or Visiting Fellow at UCL, University of Edinburgh, and University of Oxford.
+Adam Linson is a Lecturer (Assistant Professor) in Computing & Communications at the Open University (UK), working across life sciences on neurobehavioral models.
+His main interest is modelling the effects of stress and time pressure on perceptual uncertainty and behavior.
+His research areas include neuropsychiatry, ecology, music psychology, and human factors.
+He also contributes to the humanities and social sciences, bringing his main research into interdisciplinary collaborations, or building directly on his background in philosophy and the arts.
+He was previously an Anniversary Fellow in Computing and Philosophy at the University of Stirling, and a Fellow or Visiting Fellow at UCL, University of Edinburgh, and University of Oxford.
 His publications include research articles in Behavioural Brain Research, Cognitive Neuropsychiatry, Frontiers in Robotics and AI, Biology & Philosophy, and Computer Music Journal.

 Linson, A., T. Parr, and K. Friston (2020), Active inference, stressors, and psychological trauma: A neuroethological model of (mal)adaptive explore-exploit dynamics in ecological context, Behavioural Brain Research 380: 1-13, https://doi.org/10.1016/j.bbr.2019.112421